DanMenCas/DCI-VITON/README.md

-The warping process was trained with 3000 images resized to 256x256 and the output is resized again to 512x512, then the Diffusion model is trained only with 2k images of the warping outputs.
+The warping process was trained with 3000 images resized to 256x256 and the output is resized again to 512x512, then the Diffusion model was trained only with 2k images of the warping outputs.
 The training dataset is the VITON-HD and you can find it through its GitHub, **https://github.com/shadow2496/VITON-HD.**